sebastian-gregoricchio/snakeATAC/README.md

 # snakeATAC <img src="https://sebastian-gregoricchio.github.io/snakeATAC/resources/snakeATAC_logo.svg" align="right" height = 150/>
 ## Introduction
 `SnakeATAC` is a snakemake based end-to-end pipeline to analyze ATAC-seq data.
 The input files required to run the pipeline are Paired-End fastq files.
 The pipeline include data quality check and normalization.
 It is included also a step of data reads shifting in order to take into account the Tn5 transposome insertion bias.
-Indeed, reads should be shifted + 4 bp and − 5 bp for positive and negative strand respectively, to account for the 9-bp duplication created by DNA repair of the nick by Tn5 transposase and achieve base-pair resolution of TF footprint and motif-related analyses ([Yan F., *et al.*, Genome Biol.
+Indeed, reads should be shifted +4bp and −5bp for positive and negative strand respectively, to account for the 9-bp duplication created by DNA repair of the nick by Tn5 transposase and achieve base-pair resolution of TF footprint and motif-related analyses ([Yan F., *et al.*, Genome Biol.
 2020](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-1929-3)).

 ### Citation
 If you use this package, please cite: